jungkumseok/cpen400a-2018w-assignments/assignments/assignment-2.md

 For this assignment you will be implementing the "Shoping Cart" functionality.
 Here is a high-level overview of what you will be doing:

-* Create a "Store" object to keep track of the state of the application
+* Create a "Store" object to keep track of the application's state
 * Dynamically generate the UI for products, instead of hard-coding into HTML
 * Create "Add to Cart", "Remove from Cart" buttons